akka/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 * @ref:[Work pulling](#work-pulling)
 * @ref:[Sharding](#sharding)

+The Point-to-Point pattern has support for automatically @ref:[splitting up large messages](#chunk-large-messages) and assemble them again on the consumer side.
+This feature is useful for avoiding head of line blocking from serialization and transfer of large messages.

 ## Point-to-point

 This pattern implements point-to-point reliable delivery between a single producer actor sending messages and a single consumer actor